When you’re ready to expand into international markets, website localization is one of the most critical steps.

 Beyond translating text, run an audit on your website’s images.
 While a photo may seem innocent enough in one culture, it may create confusion or concern in another.
 Your team should closely review photo elements such as clothing styles and hand gestures.
 You may also want to translate alt tags to make images more accessible.

 Not all countries have warp-speed internet.
-Do some research to learn about connection speeds in the countries in which you plan to expand, and adjust your site’s content accordingly.
+Do some research to learn about connection speeds in the countries in which you plan to expand.
+Then, adjust your site’s content accordingly.

 For example, if your website includes high-resolution images, it will significantly slow down your page-load times for users with slower connections.
 Mitigate this by reducing image sizes to shorten load-time.